Collecting international duties and import taxes

 For each order, duties and import taxes are calculated based on the shipping destination, each product’s country of origin, and each product’s HS code.

-If a product doesn't have an HS code, make sure to specify a product type.
+If a product doesn't have an HS code, then make sure to specify a product type.
 If a product in an order doesn't have an HS code or product type, then duties and import taxes won't be calculated on that order even if you've set orders from a country or region to collect duties and import taxes.

 Duties calculation on free items